← Back to 史記

 使

 Initially, King Gong had five favored sons and no proper heir to establish.
-He then gazed and sacrificed to the group of spirits, requesting the spirits to decide it and make one master of the altars and soil.
-He secretly buried jade in the room with Ba Ji, and summoned the five gong zi, who purified themselves and entered.
+He then gazed and sacrificed to the host of spirits, asking the spirits to decide who should preside over the state altars.
+He secretly buried jade in the room with Ba Ji, and summoned the five princes, who purified themselves and entered.
 King Kang straddled the jade.
 King Ling placed his elbow on it.
 Zi Bi and Zi Xi both distanced themselves from it.
 King Ping was young.
-He embraced its upper part and bowed, pressing the button.
-Therefore King Kang was established as the eldest, but when it reached his son, he lost it; Wei became King Ling, and when it reached his person, he was assassinated; Zi Bi was the king for more than ten days.
-Zi Xi was not able to be established, and both were executed.
-All four sons were cut off with no descendants.
-Only Qi Ji alone was later established.
-He became King Ping and finally continued the Chu sacrifices, just like the spirit's talisman.
+He held the upper part of the jade and bowed, pressing its knob.
+Therefore, King Kang was established as the eldest, but when it reached his son, he lost it; Wei became King Ling, and when it reached his person, he was assassinated; Zi Bi was king for more than ten days.
+Zi Xi could not be established, and both were executed.
+All four sons were cut off and left no descendants.
+Only Qiji was later established.
+He became King Ping and in the end continued the sacrifices of Chu, just as the spirit's token had foretold.

 47

 Initially, when Zi Bi returned from the state of Jin, Han Xuan Zi asked Shu Xiang, saying: 'Will Zi Bi succeed?'
 He answered, saying: 'He will not succeed.'
 Xuan Zi said: 'Those with the same evil seek each other, like market merchants.
 Why will he not succeed?'
 He answered, saying: 'If there is no one with the same good, who will be with the same evil?
 Taking a state has five difficulties: to have favor but no people is the first; to have people but no master is the second; to have a master but no plan is the third; to have a plan but no people is the fourth; to have people but no virtue is the fifth.
 Zi Bi has been in Jin for thirteen years.
 The followers of Jin and Chu have not been heard to communicate.
 This can be called having no people; the clan is exhausted and kin have rebelled.
-This can be called having no master; to move without a rift can be called having no plan; To be a hostage for one's entire life can be called having no people; He fled with no beloved signs.
-This can be called having no virtue.
+This can be called having no master; to move without a rift can be called having no plan; To be a hostage for one's entire life can be called having no people; He fled without any auspicious signs; this may be called having no virtue.
 The king is cruel and not cautious.
 Zi Bi crossed five difficulties to assassinate the lord.
 Who can succeed him!
 The one who will have Chu state, is it perhaps Qi Ji?
-He rules Chen and Cai.
-Fang Cheng belongs to the outer regions.
-Harsh evils do not arise.
-Robbers and bandits hide and conceal themselves.
-Private desires are not violated.
-The people have no resentful heart.
+He rules Chen and Cai, and the lands beyond Fangcheng belong to him.
+Harsh evils do not arise; robbers and bandits go into hiding; private desires do not transgress; and the people harbor no resentment.
 The former spirits commanded it.
 The people of the state believe it.
 When the Mi surname has disorder, the youngest brother must actually be established.
 This is Chu's constant.
-As for Zi Bi's office, it is the Right Yin; as for counting his noble favor, he is a concubine son; as for what the spirits commanded, he is moreover far from it; the people do not cherish him.
+As for Zi Bi's office, it is the Right Yin; as for counting his noble favor, he is a concubine son; as for what the spirits commanded, he is even farther from it; the people do not cherish him.
 How will he be established?'
 Xuan Zi said: 'Were not the Duke Huan of Qi and the Duke Wen of Jin also so?'
 He answered, saying: 'Qi Huan was the son of Wei Ji and had favor with Duke Xi.
 He had Bao Shu Ya, Bin Xu Wu, and Xi Peng as assistants.
 He had the states of Ju and Wei as outer masters, and Gao and Guo as inner masters.
-He followed good like a stream and bestowed favor without tiring.
+He followed goodness like flowing water and bestowed favor without tiring.
 To have a state, is it not also fitting?
-Formerly our Duke Wen was the son of Hu Ji Ji and had favor with Duke Xian.
-He loved learning and never tired of it.
+Formerly our Duke Wen was the son of Hu Jiji and had favor with Duke Xian.
+He delighted in learning and never tired of it.
 At seventeen years old, he had five scholars.
 He had the former grandees Zi Yu and Zi Fan as his inner heart, Wei Chou and Jia Tuo as his limbs, the states of Qi, Song, Qin, and Chu as outer masters, and Luan, Xi, Hu, and Xian as inner masters.
-He fled for nineteen years and guarded his will increasingly firmly.
-Hui and Huai abandoned the people, but the people followed and gave themselves to him.
-Therefore Duke Wen had a state.
+He spent nineteen years in exile and guarded his resolve ever more firmly.
+Hui and Huai abandoned the people, but the people followed him and gave themselves to him.
+Therefore, Duke Wen had a state.
 Is it not also fitting?
 Zi Bi bestowed nothing on the people and had no aid from outside.
 When he departed Jin, Jin did not send him off; when he returned to Chu, Chu did not welcome him.
 How can he have a state!'
 Zi Bi indeed did not succeed.
-The one finally established was Qi Ji, just as Shu Xiang said.
+The one finally established was Qiji, just as Shu Xiang had said.

 48